betterscientificsoftware/bssw.io/Articles/Blog/2022-02-precice-testing.md

 The tarch testing framework had fulfilled its duty and needed to be replaced with an actively maintained testing framework.

 What features did we need though?
-We need to write traditional unit tests for geometric functions, data mapping schemes and the like, none of which are a problem for any framework out there.
+We needed to write traditional unit tests for geometric functions, data mapping schemes and the like, none of which are a problem for existing testing frameworks.
-We also need to test functionality that relies on MPI communicators, such as distributed quasi-Newton acceleration methods or distributed data-mapping schemes using the PETSc library.
+We also needed to test functionality that relies on MPI communicators, such as distributed quasi-Newton acceleration methods or distributed data-mapping schemes using the PETSc library.
-Therefore, we needed an MPI-aware testing framework, something that allows to split and resize a communicator and outputs meaningful information as it runs in parallel.
+Therefore, we needed an MPI-aware testing framework, something that allows splitting and resizing a communicator, as well as output of meaningful information as it runs in parallel.

 This is where we encountered our first hurdle.
-We could not find a single MPI-aware C++ testing framework out there.
+We could not find a single MPI-aware C++ testing framework in the community;
-Thus, we had to customize an existing one.
+thus, we had to customize an existing one.
 The only constraint was the support for a custom initialization method, which is mandatory as the framework needs to initialize MPI.
 As we already had Boost as a dependency, we chose [Boost.Test](https://www.boost.org/doc/libs/release/libs/test/) for this task.